findhit/font-framework/README.md

 Font Framework
 ==============

-Font framework designed to make font deploying faster than light!! @Nelson: Haaa-Haaa @Einstein!!
+Font framework is a multi-[family, type and weight] builder to help you on font deploying, making it faster than light!! **@Nelson: Haaa-Haaa @Einstein!!**

 ## Instalation / How do i build a font?